jmexias/jmexias.github.io/essays/smart-questions-essay.md

 ## A note on AI Usage:

 Grammarly AI was used to correct for major grammatical errors within the essay.
+ChatGPT was used to ensure all writing checklist items for technical essays were addressed.